| home | catalogue | history | references | appendix |

 McTAVISH:

-would turn, aim and go in a straight line and make minute adjustments as
+you would turn, aim and go in a straight line and make

-really came in when Dora started doing that side-slipping thing.
+performance really came in when Dora started doing that

-this, turning acceleration and speed altogether, the whole thing under
+all this, turning acceleration and speed altogether, the

 you've got the beautiful advantage off having a noserider.